Foxandxss/angular-tips/source/_posts/2015-06-05-why-will-angular-2-rock.markdown

 <iframe src="http://embed.plnkr.co/QDqM52p6ZX8JVClWykjV/preview" style="width:100%; height:320px" frameborder="0"></iframe>

 Of course it does.
 No more fear when mixing Angular with "non angular" stuff.

+We get this feature thanks to Zone.js (Thanks to my good friend [Wesley Cho](https://github.com/wesleycho) for pointing that out).

 ## Properties